shivaamm/Coding-Practice/README.md

 Onto new learnings

 ## Welcome Year 2022
-* Going to empty my current To-Do list one by one.
+* Going to empty my current To-Do list one by one. - Cleared most of them